Swan Song Review

 Swan Song is a journey into madness, a trek through a nuclear wasteland, a long walk through nightmares with characters both interesting and relatable.
 As mentioned, Swan Song contains elements of fantasy, sci-fi and horror, but it belongs to the genre of post-apocalyptic fiction and describes the events and aftermath of a nuclear war.

-The beginning of the plot is what we would expect for 1980s fiction: nuclear war looms between the United States and the Soviet Union.
-When the leaders of those superpowers decide to press the button and launch the nukes, the United States is reduced to a barren wasteland withing hours.
+The beginning of the plot is what we would expect from 1980s fiction: nuclear war looms between the United States and the Soviet Union.
+When the leaders of those superpowers decide to press the button and launch the nukes, the United States is reduced to a barren wasteland within hours.
 The land is covered with nuclear snow and crawling with the shattered, burned, deformed remnants of humanity.

-Among these survivors are the girl, Swan, who meets her protector, Josh Hutchins; a bag lady called Sister Creep; young man named Roland Croninger who meets and serves a decorated war veteran, Colonel James Macklin; and the mysterious demonic figure known as Doyle Halland, The Man of Many Faces, Friend, and The Man with the Scarlet Eye.
+Among these survivors are the girl, Swan, who meets her protector, Josh Hutchins; a bag lady called Sister Creep; a young man named Roland Croninger who meets and serves a decorated war veteran, Colonel James Macklin; and the mysterious demonic figure known as Doyle Halland, The Man of Many Faces, Friend, and The Man with the Scarlet Eye.
 These are the characters of focus throughout the novel and each of them in turn meets several others along the way to meeting one another.

 Sister Creep has long ago lost her mind and lives now among the other homeless people and bag ladies of New York’s streets.
-It’s not until the city collapses and she finds a shiny magical ring that she begins to return the sanity of her former self.
-But just has her madness begins to wane, Sister has a harrowing, terrifying encounter with The Man with the Scarlet Eye; and encounter that sets her on a journey to find some very important people.
+It’s not until the city collapses and she finds a shiny magical ring that she begins to return to the sanity of her former self.
+But just has her madness begins to wane, Sister has a harrowing, terrifying encounter with The Man with the Scarlet Eye; an encounter that sets her on a journey to find some very important people.

-Josh meets Swan in a convenience store at the moment the bombs go off, and though there are subtle hints along the way, it will be years before he discovers the reason it so imperative that protects the child, as a dead man commanded him too.
+Josh meets Swan in a convenience store at the moment the bombs go off, and though there are subtle hints along the way, it will be years before he discovers the reason it so imperative that he protects the child, as a dead man commanded him too.
 Swan holds within her the “power of life”, though she doesn’t know it.

 Roland Croninger is a young man when we meet him.
 He loves computer games and imagines himself as a “King’s Knight.”
 When his parents take him to a secure underground military shelter called Earth House, no one suspects that this weekend spent in the time share bomb shelter will be the days when the bombs fall to earth.
 Once things go sideways and begin to fall apart, Roland finds himself lost in the dark, searching for his parents, or for someone to take their place and take him under wing.
 When he finds Colonel Macklin trapped and in need of aid, Roland immediately accepts the veteran as a surrogate.